"Exporting the virus": Migrants deported by U.S. make up 20% of Guatemala's coronavirus cases

 Fontes said the continued influx of buses from Mexico carrying Guatemalan migrants who journeyed to the U.S. could hinder the country's sweeping measures to contain the pandemic.
 "Efforts to suppress movement and the spread of the virus just won't work when you have literally deportees coming through like a leaking ship," he observed.

-Guatemala isn't the only country that's reported coronavirus cases among people deported by the U.S. At least three deportees in Haiti, the poorest country in the Western Hemisphere, have tested positive, according to Reuters.
+Guatemala isn't the only country that has reported coronavirus cases among people deported by the U.S. At least three deportees in Haiti, the poorest country in the Western Hemisphere, have tested positive, according to Reuters.

-In response to those concerns, U.S. Immigration and Customs Enforcement (ICE), the agency in charge of repatriating people, announced earlier this month the deployment of a team from the Centers for Disease Control and Prevention, or CDC, to Guatemala to "review" and "validate" coronavirus tests conducted by Guatemalan health officials on deportees.
+In response to those concerns, U.S. Immigration and Customs Enforcement, or ICE, the agency in charge of repatriating people, announced earlier this month the deployment of a team from the Centers for Disease Control and Prevention, or CDC, to Guatemala to "review" and "validate" coronavirus tests conducted by Guatemalan health officials on deportees.

-Coronavirus among the more than 30,000 immigrants in ICE custody surged last week, reaching 317 on Friday.
-A least 35 ICE employees at detention centers have also tested positive for the virus, according to the agency's latest tally.
+Coronavirus cases among the more than 30,000 immigrants in ICE custody surged last week, reaching 317 on Friday.
+At least 35 ICE employees at detention centers have also tested positive for the virus, according to the agency's latest tally.
 As of early last week, officials had tested 425 detainees.

 On Friday, ICE pledged to use 2,000 test kits the agency said it will be receiving from the Department of Health and Human Services every month to screen some migrants for the virus before deporting them.
 An ICE spokesperson said the logistics on testing are being worked out.
 Citing nationwide shortages, the spokesperson acknowledged the agency likely won't have enough test kits to screen all detainees slated to be deported, but said officials will prioritize based on "evolving operational considerations."